The Virality of Hate Speech on Social Media: Introduction

 \section{Introduction}

 Hate speech on social media poses a widespread problem of societal significance.
 In 2021, around 40\,\% of the U.S. society has personally experienced online hate speech \cite{Vogels.2021}.
 Hate speech is known to have a negative impact on the mental as well as physical well-being of online users.
 In particular, young adults tend to suffer from the psychological consequences \cite{Saha.2019}.
-Online hate speech further reinforces hateful attitudes (i.e., radicalization) and motivates violent acts including hate crimes \cite{Muller.2021}.
+In the context of the Global South, online hate speech often serves as a tool to seed fear towards ethnic and religious minorities, especially in the political discourse \cite{Chandra.2021, Saha.2021, Jafri.2023}.
+Online hate speech further reinforces hateful attitudes (i.e., radicalization) and motivates violent acts including hate crimes \cite{Muller.2021,Bar.2023}.
 For example, online hate speech has played a crucial role in the 2018 Pittsburgh synagogue shooting \cite{Roose.2021}, the 2017 Rohingya genocide in Myanmar \cite{Mozur.2021}, and anti-Muslim mob violence in Sri Lanka \cite{Taub.2021}.

 While negative consequences of hate speech have been widely documented, our understanding of how hateful content spreads on social media is still emerging.
 Prior work has studied targets of hate speech, which are characterized by higher social activity, older accounts, and more followers \cite{ElSherief.2018}.
-Moreover, several studies have analyzed characteristics of hateful users \cite{Ribeiro.2018, Hua.2020}.
+Moreover, several studies have analyzed characteristics of hateful users \cite{Ribeiro.2018, Hua.2020, Mathew.2020}.
 Those have been found to be associated with a higher social media activity, more complex word usage, and a higher density in terms of connections among each other, compared to normal users.
 Social media cascades by hateful users have typically a larger spread, longer lifetime, and higher virality \cite{Mathew.2019}.
 However, all of these analyses were conducted at the user level, and \underline{not} at the content level.
 In particular, no prior work analyzed the differences in (and the determinants for) the spreading dynamics of hateful vs. normal content.